manganas/mlops_project_2023/reports/README.md

 --- The only monitoring we created for our project, was through the Monitoring service of Google cloud, to log if the requests are higher than a threshold.
 We would like to have monitoring implemented, especially if we could store the requested images from the users in a database.
 Moreover, the feedback from each inference call could be saved.
 Monitoring would allow for our app and model the following: 1.
 Know if, when and with which input our app potentially crashed or did not perform as expected.
 2. Detect drift in the input data, so that we are alerted and re-train the model with new data from this distribution.
-3. We could also log the performance of our application in terms of time to execute each inference call and possibly profile it if we think there is a bottleneck.
+3. We could also log the performance of our application in terms of time to execute each inference call and possibly profile it if we think there is a bottleneck.---
----